Quantum-Tunnel-Design/finefinds-devops-cicd/docs/sonarqube-usage-guide.md

 ## Branch-Based Scanning

-The workflow is configured to scan different branches (main, dev, staging, qa), which will allow you to:
+The workflow is configured to scan different branches (main, dev, uat, qa), which will allow you to:

 1. Track code quality across different environments
 2. Compare quality between branches